trevorWieland/deepspeed-testing/README.md

 Test deepspeed's capabilities in doing CLM, because thats what the main tutorial had it doing.
 Unfortunately, there seems to be an issue with deepspeed and gpt models, as I have not been able to get it working a single time due to a `__flops__` [attribute missing error](https://github.com/microsoft/DeepSpeed/issues/2046).
-(This wasn't posted by me, but I'm having the same issue)
+(This wasn't posted by me, but I'm having the same issue).
+The specific model used in this case was sshleifer/tiny-gpt2, though I tried several similar models trying to get deepspeed to work.

-Directly using huggingface training, as well as torch distributed has worked however, so I'll include the time for those tests to run.
+Direct training, as well as torch distributed has worked however, so I'll include the time for those tests to run.

 ### Results